apache/fluo-website/pages/related-projects.md

 ---

 This page list external projects that build on Apache Fluo and may be useful.
-These projects are not affiliated with or endorsed by the [Apache Software Foundation][asf].
+These projects are not necessarily affiliated with or endorsed by the [Apache Software Foundation][asf].
 If you would like to add a project to this list, please open an issue or submit a pull request [on Github][web-ghr].

+### Projects Using Fluo

+* [Apache Rya][Rya] - Uses Fluo to keep precomputed joins update to date as new data arrives.

 ### Tools for running Apache Fluo